mjsflames/c01w24-project-RxValidators/deliverable3/Stand-Up Meetings.md

 - Refactored code to make the code more modifiable and easier to change the implementation for testing purposes
 - Challenge: The authentication methods in the pymongo documentation continued to fail when the original username and password were inputted
 - I will attempt to test authentication directly in Mongo Shell

+Danny:
+- Started to display the perscriptions for the user
+- Created a basic template for the table

 # March 12th, 2024
 Emily: